A Robust GPU-Accelerated Kernel Compensation Solver with Novel Discretization for Photonic Crystals in Anisotropic Media: Treatment of Permittivity epsilon

 The construction is straightforward when the material permittivity $\varepsilon_1$ is a diagonal matrix, i.e. $\varepsilon_1=\diag(\varepsilon_{11},\varepsilon_{22},\varepsilon_{33}),\ \varepsilon_{ii}>0$.
 In this case the dielectric matrix $\Mcal_{\varepsilon}$ is also diagonal:

-where $\Ical_i$ is defined in (\ref{display:permittivity_indicatormatrix}).
+where $\Ical_i$ is defined in \eqref{display:permittivity_indicatormatrix}.
 We adopt a direct pointwise evaluation of $(\Mcal_{ii})_\beta$.
-While other approaches, such as that in \cite{Lyu2021fame}, employ a local averaging of surrounding values, our simpler treatment is sufficient to maintain the overall accuracy of the scheme.
+While other approaches, such as that in \cite{Lyu2021fame}, employ a local average of surrounding values, our simpler treatment is sufficient to maintain the accuracy of the scheme.